S95Sedan/Voron-Stuff/Breakout PCB/README.md

--- Currently still unreleased until i recieve my sample pcb's to review everything --
+Gerbers for the latest verion added, any suggestions and/or problems feel free to contact me on discord.

-This design mainly came together due to there not being much options out there for breakout pcb's and to include some features which i thought might be handy to have.
+Already had the idea for a while but design mainly came together due to there not being much options out there for breakout pcb's and to include some features which i personally might use.

-Its compatible with all the outputs found on Hartk's Stealthburner PCB.
+It should be 100% compatible with all the outputs found on Hartk's Stealthburner PCB.
 Which can be found here; https://github.com/hartk1213/MISC/blob/main/PCBs/Stealthburner_Toolhead_PCB/

-Ontop of that it has added connections for both the X and Y endstops, including 5v for Hall effect sensors.
+Ontop of that it has added connections for both the X and Y endstops, including 5v for Hall effect sensors.<br>
-And an output to connect Electronic fans.
+And an output to connect Electronic fans.<br>
 Aswell as having a 14+2pin molex cable thats the same on both sides.

 Breakout PCB - Front:<br>